MS in Management Studies (MSMS)

 - Understand foundational business knowledge, including learning and applying the language of business.

-- Develop expertise in operating in teams, negotiation/issue selling, leadership, collaboration, communication, and presentations.
+- Develop expertise in operating in teams, negotiation/issue selling, leadership, and collaboration.

 - Identify and develop solutions to cross-disciplinary business challenges.

-- Have strong communication and collaborative skills, including persuasive communications to enhance effectiveness within an organization (strategic selling).
+- Have strong communication skills, including persuasive visual and verbal communications to enhance effectiveness within and across organizations.

 - Possess exceptional career management skills, leveraging the application of both their undergraduate depth and graduate management preparation.